ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 - You will need one that adds, subtracts, multiplies, divides, takes square roots, raises numbers to a power, and preferably also computes factorials.
 Statistical calculators are unnecessary.
 - However, no phone calculators or tablet calculators are allowed.
-- If you do not bring a scientific calculator to a midterm or the final, do your computations by hand (you won't be allowed to borrow someone else's calculator).
+- If you do not bring a calculator to a midterm or the final, do your computations by hand (you won't be allowed to borrow someone else's calculator).

 ### Email Policy